Huotes/CommitMaker/README.md

 Penguins love cold... they wont survive the sun.

 Chuck Norris once won a game of connect four in 3 moves.

+When Chuck Norris goes to donate blood, he declines the syringe, and instead requests a hand gun and a bucket.